yuriy-kormin/graphene_react/README.md

 # Overview

-The project combines the backend capabilities of Django and Graphene for processing requests with a React frontend to provide a user-friendly interface.
-I also use urql library for process user authentification.
+It's a seamless integration of Django, Graphene, and React, harmonizing backend prowess with frontend elegance.
+This collaboration empowers the project to handle requests efficiently, leveraging the robustness of Django and the versatility of Graphene for processing data.
+Complementing this, the React frontend offers a polished and user-friendly interface that enhances the overall user experience.

+🔐 Additionally, the project employs the urql library for user authentication.
+With urql, user login is streamlined, enhancing security and convenience.
+JSON Web Tokens (JWT) are harnessed to ensure secure authorization.
+Once logged in, a JWT token is generated and securely stored, eliminating the need for frequent reauthorization.
+This thoughtful approach ensures a smooth user journey, allowing users to access the application seamlessly, even after several days.

 ## ATTENTION